Ecuador is a small country located in South America. Despite its small size, it has a lot of things to offer.

 In Ecuador, you can find yourself literally in the middle of the world.
 In the city of Quito, you can find the Middle of the World Monument.
 You’d think this spot is in the middle of the world but the actual spot is 200 meters away and marked on the ground.

-It’s here where they have demonstrations such as the water test, where you can see how in one hemisphere it flushes down one way but on the other hemisphere, it flushes down the other way.
+This top tourist attraction in Ecuador is where they have demonstrations such as the water test, where you can see how in one hemisphere it flushes down one way but on the other hemisphere, it flushes down the other way.

 3. Walk Through Quito’s City Center